 Late to Class

-Three unexcused tardies in one class equals one unexcused absence.
+Three unexcused tardies in one class are equal to one unexcused absence.
 A student will be considered tardy if he or she is not in class when the tardy bell rings.

 Attendance Concern Response Process